m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 The build system tells the compiler which version number to use for the assembly name via an assembly-level attribute.

-**NOTE**: NuGet packages also have version numbers, and these do not need to be connected in any way to assembly versions.
+> **Note**: NuGet packages also have version numbers, and these do not need to be connected in any way to assembly versions.
 NuGet does treat the components of a package version number as having particular significance: it has adopted the widely used _semantic versioning_ rules.

 #### Culture